oshiinoMeme/Math.h/README.md

 - The library code must be located in the src folder on the develop branch
 - Do not use outdated and legacy language constructions and library functions.
 Pay attention to the legacy and obsolete marks in the official documentation on the language and the libraries used.
 Use the POSIX.1-2017 standard.
 - When writing code it is necessary to follow the Google style
-- Make it as a static library (with the s21_math.h header file)
+- Make it as a static library
 - The library must be developed according to the principles of structured programming; code duplication must be avoided
-- Use prefix s21_ before each function
 - Prepare full coverage of library functions code with unit-tests with the Check library
 - Unit-tests must check the results of your implementation by comparing them with the implementation of the standard math.h library
 - Unit tests must cover at least 80% of each function (checked using gcov)
-- Provide a Makefile for building the library and tests (with the targets all, clean, test, s21_math.a, gcov_report)
+- Provide a Makefile for building the library and tests (with the targets all, clean, test, gcov_report)
 - The gcov_report target should generate a gcov report in the form of an html page.
 Unit tests must be run with gcov flags to do this
 - It is forbidden to copy the implementation of the standard math.h library and to use it anywhere, except unit-tests
 - You must follow the logic of the standard library (in terms of checks, working with memory and behavior in emergency situations - tests will help you with that)
 - The total verifiable accuracy is 16 significant digits
 - Verifiable accuracy of the fractional part is up to 6 decimal places.

+## Conclusion
+By completing this project and implementing our own version of the math.h library in C, we have gained valuable insights into computational methods and solidified our understanding of structured programming.
+The implementation of essential mathematical functions allows us to perform various calculations and use them in algorithms and computations.